This is the story of my friend Marie (29) who’s dating Mike (49).

 I think having the courage to admit that the life-path you are on is not working and starting again is very inspiring.
 Being with a man who can talk about how he felt in a given situation and what he did to turn it around is not only impressive but consoling and helpful, even if my situation is not entirely the same.
 It’s much better counseling than the blanks stares I received in past relationships and I don’t feel quite so alone with my problems.

-My boyfriend, or partner, (whatever title you like) has made some big relationship mistakes because he didn’t take care of the ones he was with and wasn’t really “present” enough to realize that the person he was with was not the right person.
+My boyfriend, or partner, (whatever title you like) has made some big relationship mistakes because he didn’t take care of the ones he was with.
+He wasn’t really “present” enough to realize that the person he was with was not the right person.

 He learned the hard way and now that he has someone that fits perfectly, he shows me every day!
 That hasn’t waned a bit in the time we have been together and I have good faith it never will.
 In return, I show him the same respect and I find it really grows our love every day.